bmtwl/SoftDataDiode/README.md

 1. Reduce the capture resolution of the image that is being sent/received.
 2. Increase the interval between transmissions.
 3. Reduce the jpeg quality (This may make text hard to read.
 The default of `60` is already a good balance of quality vs size).
+4. If you're using a packet forwarding program like socat, try using this [eBPF packet forwarder](https://github.com/bmtwl/udp-ebpf-monitor) I made especially as a companion to this project.
+It uses less than 10% of the cpu to do the same thing.
-4. Switch from Python to Pypy (relatively hard to do and of limited value.
+5. Switch from Python to Pypy (relatively hard to do and of limited value.
 The cpu-intensive Python libraries we are using are already in high-performance C).

 ### Traffic isn't getting through to the receiver
 Check for the presence of UDP packets using something like Wireshark or `tcpdump udp and port 5005`.
 You should see a constant stream from the sender to the receiver on both hosts.